fbpx

 You can read his detailed case study here.

-By the way, using non-relevant aged domains for short-term rankings is not always bad.
+By the way, using non-relevant expired domains for short-term rankings is not always bad.

-Some people do it purposely to make 6-7 figures in revenue by investing only a few thousand dollars on an aged domain. 😲
+Some people do it purposely to make 6-7 figures in revenue by investing only a few thousand dollars on an expired domain. š²

 MBPI.org originally was an NGO in social development.
 Check here